zhou13/neurvps/README.md

 ### FAQ

 #### What is the unit of focal length in the yaml and why do I need it?
 **A:** The focal length in our implementation is in the unit of 2/w pixel (w is the image width. only a square image is supported).
 This follows the convention of the OpenGL projection matrix so that to make it resolution invariant.
 The focal length is used for uniform sampling of the position of vanishing points.
-If it is not known, you can set it to some common focal length for your catorgories of images, as we do in [config/tmm17.yaml](https://github.com/zhou13/neurvps/blob/master/config/tmm17.yaml).
+If it is not known, you can set it to some common focal length for your categories of images, as we do in [config/tmm17.yaml](https://github.com/zhou13/neurvps/blob/master/config/tmm17.yaml).

 You can also check the function `to_label` and `to_pixel`, which use the focal length to convert the 3D line direction from and to a 2D vanishing point.

 #### I have a question.
 How could I get help?
-**A:** You can post an issue on Github, which may help other people that have the same question.
+**A:** You can post an issue on Github, which might help other people that have the same question.
 You can also send me an email if you think that is more appropriate.

+### Acknowledgement
+We thank Yikai Li from SJTU and Jiajun Wu from MIT for pointing out an error in the data augmentation code for the TMM17 Natural Scene dataset.
+This work is partially supported by the funding from Berkeley EECS Startup fund, Berkeley FHL Vive Center for Enhanced Reality, research grants from Sony Research, and Bytedance Research Lab (Silicon Valley).

 ### Citing NeurVPS